-Educating members is one of the major aspects to marketing, so why not do it in a creative, graphical way?
-Giving tips on how to use your product or explain why your service is important is a great way to communicate with association members.
+Educating customers is one of the major aspects to marketing, so why not do it in a creative, graphical way?
+Giving tips on how to use your product or explain why your service is important is a great way to communicate with your community.
 If they find the tip or advice useful, they’ll share it with others which ends up bringing you even more brand awareness.
 Take a step back and think about your audiences’ pain points.

 Giving small, graphic tips on your social media pages will help viewers remember your brand in an effective and creative way!

 Do you have an important point or statistic that you want to share on social media?
 Try using infographics to simply get a message across.
 They help break down information that is difficult to digest.
 Again, people remember what they saw more than what they read.

 Not only are infographics attractive to look at, but they’re also shareable.
 The simplicity that they bring encourages viewers to share the information that is on it.
 Did you know that search engines prioritize infographics when displaying results?
 This is great news if you’re trying to make it on the first page of search engine results and increase brand awareness.
 Overall, the simpler, the better.
 People are more likely to engage with content that is quick and easy to understand.

 In today’s world, numbers have a big influence on people.
 Creating and sharing a visual statistic is an effective way to get a point across.
 Is your company on an upward trend with sales?
 Show it graphically!
 Is there a statistic that emphasizes why your product is going to be useful for them?
 Create a simple chart, graph or table to display your facts!
 Customers are much more interactive with visuals than they are with words – developing eye-catching visual statistics will increase your brand’s engagements.